Learn With Us

 "Thank you again for teaching this class.
 I feel like I learned so much and it really helped me get outside of my comfort zone.
 It's amazing to me that in just 10 weeks of class, I feel so much more confident and capable of communicating effectively with others.
 This is such an important skill to have and I hope your class continues to grow in the future."

 -- Mechanical Engineering graduate student

-TA 2404, Introduction to Applied Collaborative Techniques, was launched in 2017 and serves students across the broadest possible range of academic disciplines.
+TA 2404, Introduction to Applied Collaborative Techniques, is offered each semester and serves students across the broadest possible range of academic disciplines.
 The course applies principles of collaborative theatre performance within the context of a non-theatre focus.
 Students experiment with practice-based approaches to effective interpersonal and small group communication; interdisciplinary team creativity; iterative processes to develop audience connection; and innovation through improvisation.
 Special emphasis is placed on situational awareness, listening, effective storytelling in both scripted and unscripted work, team conflict resolution, non-verbal signaling, and communicating across difference.
 Students in the course use collaborative techniques in a variety of public and professional settings.
 The course meets Pathways 1a (Advanced Discourse), 6a (Critique and Practice in the Arts and Design/Arts), and 6b (Critique and Practice in the Arts and Design/Design).

 “The course opened my mind to a part that has always been closed.
 It made me think a way I never thought before and made me more introspective while also encouraging me to reach out of my comfort zone."

 “Favorite class I've taken at Tech.
 And I'm a graduating senior!"